About

 Charlotte Karem Albrecht: Interdisciplinary Scholar of Arab American History

-Charlotte Karem Albrecht is an assistant professor of American Culture and Women’s and Gender Studies at the University of Michigan, Ann Arbor, where she is also a core faculty member for the Arab and Muslim American Studies program and affiliated faculty for the Center for Middle Eastern and North African Studies.
-Her first book, Possible Histories: Arab Americans and the Queer Ecology of Peddling, is forthcoming with University of California Press.
+Charlotte Karem Albrecht is an associate professor of American Culture and Women’s and Gender Studies at the University of Michigan, Ann Arbor, where she is also a core faculty member for the Arab and Muslim American Studies program and affiliated faculty for the Center for Middle Eastern and North African Studies and the Program in Race, Law, and History.
+Her first book, Possible Histories: Arab Americans and the Queer Ecology of Peddling, was published open access with University of California Press and was awarded an Honorable Mention in the Evelyn Shakir non-fiction category of the 2024 Arab American Book Awards.
+She is an Organization of American Historians Distinguished Lecturer and a 2024-25 LSA-LEAD (Leading for Equity and the Advancement of Diversity) Fellow at the University of Michigan.
+She previously served as Board Chair for Mizna (a Southwest Asian and North African arts organization) and works closely with the Arab American National Museum in Dearborn, Michigan.

-Professor Karem Albrecht’s research interests include Arab American history, histories of gender and sexuality, women of color feminist theory, queer of color critique, and interdisciplinary historicist methods.
+Professor Karem Albrecht’s research interests include Arab American history, histories of gender and sexuality, relational ethnic studies, feminist theory, queer of color critique, and interdisciplinary historicist methods.
 She is in the early stages of a second book project that puts Arab American history in conversation with studies of U.S. settler colonialism, examining the varied relationships of Arab Americans to indigenous sovereignty.

 Visualizing Arab Americans in History